A loan is a loan, right?

 The process for a business loan from a bank is very long and detailed with an extensive application.
 Lending limits are often higher for business loans, compared with personal loans.

 However, alternative lenders such as BFS Capital have a much shorter and more flexible process for business loans as it bases approvals on average monthly gross business volume.
-BFS Capital will make loans ranging from $4,000 to $1 million.
+BFS Capital will make loans ranging from $5,000 to $500,000.

 Typically, personal loans are unsecured, but lenders will usually require some form of income verification, along with proof of other assets worth at least as much as the individual is borrowing.
 The application process is far easier from banks for personal loans and decisions are often made more quickly.